christinna9031/LB-Clip-It/README.md

 # LB Clip It
  Extension for LioranBoard which lets you create clips and post them to Discord.
  This is an updated version of the previous release in LioranBoard Discord.
  The extension requires clips:edit scope to properly work.
-Make sure 'Create Clips' is ticked in the 'Link your Twitch' menu in LB Receiver and relink your Twitch account is needed.
+Make sure 'Create Clips' is ticked in the 'Link your Twitch' menu in LB Receiver and relink your Twitch account if needed.